 Another study tested the effects of weightlifting and high-intensity interval training (HIIT), and found that while weightlifting was most effective at building muscle strength, only high-intensity training changed participants’ muscles at the cellular level.

 “If people have to pick one exercise, I would recommend high-intensity interval training,” says study author Sreekumaran Nair, M.D.

 “But I think it would be more beneficial if they could do three to four days of interval training and then a couple days of strength training.”

 Essential reading: Torch fat quickly with interval training – a beginners guide

 What actually happens when you exercise and why these changes are relatively age-independent is hardwired into our biology and includes the induction of a variety of synthetic pathways when muscle is exposed to resistance training and increased activity.
 These simply don’t turn off when we age, but remain ready to respond to at any time.

-Body fat percentage is a great measure of fitness level, since it is the only body measurement which directly calculates a person’s relative body composition without regard to height or weight.
+Body fat percentage along with resting heart rate is a great measure of fitness level, since it is the only body measurement which directly calculates a person’s relative body composition without regard to height or weight.
 The widely used body mass index (BMI) provides a measure that allows for an estimate of healthy weight of an individual based on their height.
 While BMI largely increases as adiposity increases, due to differences in body composition, other indicators of body fat give more accurate results.

 Essential reading: The best wearables for hitting the gym